Reflections

 It is not Copilot versus protocol versus handwritten notes.
 It is all meetings together versus each meeting alone.
 Loose summaries drive no outcomes.
 The sum of them can.

-On why the person who gets the most from AI isn't the most technical one — but the one who understands the business outcome.
+On why the person who gets the most out of AI is not the most technical — but the one who understands business outcomes.
 Speed is proven.
 But speed without direction is just faster waste.
 The deciding factor is the one nobody talks about.

 They don’t want to understand — they want to check the box